Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges

-Bosu et al.~\cite{bosu2019understanding} pre-designed some questions and used an online survey to collect the opinions from Github smart contract developers.
+Bosu et al.~\citep{bosu2019understanding} pre-designed some questions and used an online survey to collect the opinions from developers on Github.
 Their work aimed to answer who contributes to smart contracts and their motivation for development, what is the difference between smart contract development and traditional software development, the challenges of smart contract development, and what kinds of tools that developers feel they need.

-Chakraborty et al.~\cite{chakraborty2018understanding} sent an online survey to 1,604 smart contract developers on Github and received 145 responses.
+Chakraborty et al.~\citep{chakraborty2018understanding} sent an online survey to 1,604 developers on Github and received 145 responses.
 Their survey aimed to find the best current software development practices for smart contracts.
 Their findings suggest that some traditional software engineering practices are still working for blockchain projects.
 They identified that the smart contract ecosystem is immature and needs more SE methods, resources, and tools.

-Chen et al.~\cite{contractDefects} defined 20 contract defects by analyzing posts on Stack Exchange.
+Chen et al.~\citep{contractDefects} defined 20 contract defects by analyzing posts on Stack Exchange.
 They divided the defects into five categories, i.e., security, availability, performance, maintainability, and reusability defects.
 They claimed that removing these contract defects can improve the robustness and enhance development efficiency.
 To validate whether real-world developers regard these contracts as harmful, they use an online survey to collect developers' opinions.